 Colman: Thank you for taking the time to chat with us today.
 I thought you’d be perfect for the podcast.
 So, can you tell us a little bit about your story, and where you’re at now?

 Tell us a little bit about your story and where you are at today.

-Colman: That’s quite an interesting story… What would you say was your favorite place when you went on tournaments?
+Colman: That’s quite an interesting story… What would you say was your favorite place when you went to tournaments?

 Colman: I’m kind of jealous.
 I’ve been to Mexico one time my whole life, and besides other cities in the country and other states, I haven’t really left.
-And me and my wife have talked about it, but now that we have a three month old, it’s kind of one of those things.
+And I and my wife have talked about it, but now that we have a three-month-old, it’s kind of one of those things.
 We’re kind of waiting on that for a few more years.